BarbyKelly/quizproject/README.md

 ### Color
-* As Estonian national flower is a Cornflower, developer chose 'cornflower blue' as a Background color for the website.
+As the Estonian national flower is a Cornflower, developer chose 'cornflower blue' as a Background color for the website.
 Developer found Cornflower blue color code from this website:
 [Colorcodes.com](https://htmlcolorcodes.com/colors/cornflower-blue/)

 ![CORNFLOWER BLUE COLOR](docs/readmeimg/cornflowerblue.png)

-* Color palette from this website:
+Color palette from this website:
 [Mycolor.space](https://mycolor.space/?hex=%236495ED&sub=1)

-...Natural Palette or Neighbor Palette, which suits better.
-Add screenshot then of the palette used...

 ### Font/style